 Services Provided

-We collaborate to commercialise.
-Our business model is simple: we collaborate directly with research groups at universities to help them commercialise their research and expertise.
+We collaborate to innovate.
+Our business model is simple: we collaborate directly with research groups in industry and universities to help turn ideas into reality.
 Our services are embedded within longer term collaboration agreements.
-Experience has shown that longer-term collaborations are far superior, mainly because some of the more innovative and value-adding ideas for the commercialisation of university-based research have longer incubation times.
+Indeed, experience has shown that longer-term collaborations are far superior, mainly because some of the more innovative and value-adding ideas for the application and commercialisation of industry and university-based research have longer incubation times.

 Ongoing and New Collaborations